dart-lang/site-www/src/language/class-modifiers-for-apis.md

 have always worked.
-Most don't have implicit interfaces at all, so when you declare a class in Java, C#, or other languages, you effectively have the same limitation.
+Most don't have implicit interfaces at all, so when you declare a class in Java, C#, or other languages, you effectively have the same constraint.

 ## The `final` modifier